Futons are Famous for Stable Sleep

 Made from the following materials to provide the qualities you'll love.

-- Raw carded cotton has been used in mattresses for centuries, and is still the best material for stable sleep support because it has no 'push back', just padding.
+- Raw cotton has been used in mattresses for centuries, and is still the best material for stable sleep support because it has no 'push back', just padding.
 To make the feel that you prefer, Futonz use layers of this cotton in each futon along with other materials.

 - Latex is incredibly supportive, distributing weight effectively and contouring to the body.
 We recommend latex futons for sleeping on every night.
 Latex futons last longer than other futons.